-This spring, the Mountain Pygmy-possum needs the urgent help of millions of Australians.
+This spring, the critically endangered Mountain Pygmy-possum needs your help

-Each spring, Mountain Pygmy-possums wake up from their annual hibernation, hungry for nutritious Bogong Moths to eat so they can raise their young.
+Each spring, Mountain Pygmy-possums wake up from hibernation, hungry for nutritious Bogong Moths to eat.

-Sadly, Bogong Moth populations appear to have suffered a catastrophic decline in the past two years, which means there's simply not enough food for these tiny possums to raise their babies.
+Bogong Moths usually fly to the possums’ mountain home in the billions, but this hasn’t happened in the past three years, which now means there often isn’t enough food for these tiny possums to raise their babies.

 What are Mountain Pygmy-possums?